- Employee Benefits

 - If approved by the underwriting, coverage will begin on the date determined by Principal Financial Group..

-The ISU pays 100% of the share of the Group Term Basic Life Insurance.
+The ISU pays 100% of the share for the Group Term Basic Life Insurance.

 Under the ISU Plan, the University’s contributions toward your benefits of medical, dental, life and disability (after the first year), will be listed on the payroll information system earnings statement as the ISU Plan Credit.
 The plan credit is the contribution ISU provides towards the cost of benefits.
 On the earning statement, the full premium will be indicated.
 The total of the ISU Plan Credit minus each full premium is the employee amount to pay.